Excel HLOOKUP Function (Table of contents)

-When you are in an interview, which demands excel knowledge it is no surprise that first up they will ask about what is HLOOKUP & VLOOKUP.
-It is almost an inevitable skill to have whether you like it or not.
+When you are in an interview, which demands excel knowledge, it is no surprise that first up, they will ask about what is HLOOKUP & VLOOKUP.
+It is almost an inevitable skill to have, whether you like it or not.

 That where lookup functions will come into the picture.
-Excel is a bundle of many formulas which are life to save for many people who work on a large amount of data.
+Excel is a bundle of many formulas that are life to save for many people who work on a large amount of data.
 Lookup functions will save you valuable time and make you a rock star in the office.
 In this tutorial, let us go ahead and discuss this in detail.

 What is HLOOKUP Function in Excel?

 Usually, in excel, we use the terms ROWS & COLUMNS.
 Have you ever think of an alternative name for these two?
 Think… Think…

 Can we call COLUMNS as VERTICLE and ROWS as HORIZONTAL?
 The answer is YES!

 I told you about this because today in this tutorial, we are going to discuss HLOOKUP, i.e. called “HORIZONTAL LOOKUP”.